 Telemedicine or telehealth laws are providing a growing infrastructure of rules that healthcare practices and business can turn to when building out a model of healthcare beyond the brick-and-mortar practice.

 Telemedicine Law & Legal Issues

-We counsel a myriad of telemedicine, e-health, and m-health clients on legal and regulatory issues in telehealth – be it telemedicine, tele-psychiatry, tele-dermatology, or other areas of mobile or online healthcare.
+We counsel a myriad of telemedicine, e-health, mobile health, and digital health clients on legal and regulatory issues in telehealth – be it telemedicine, tele-psychiatry, tele-dermatology, or other areas of mobile or online healthcare.

 The kinds of legal and regulatory issues we tackle include:

 - Advice to telemedicine companies on legal safe harbors such as the provision of information and education only.

 - Drafting Agreements between telehealth companies and hospitals, healthcare facilities, medical groups, and medical doctors or other healthcare practitioners.

 - Compliance with fraud and abuse laws such as those prohibiting self-referral (Stark), kickbacks, and fee-splitting

 - Licensing issues, including state-by-state telemedicine requirements (whether for diagnosis, treatment, or prescription)

 - National telehealth professional standards and governmental regulations